ka4ivan/laravel-model-releases/README.md

 php artisan migrate
 ```

 ## Usage

 ### Preparing your model

-To associate releases with a model, the model must implement the following traits: HasReleases, SoftDeletes.
+To associate releases with a model, the model must implement the following traits: `HasReleases`, `SoftDeletes`.
 ```php
 <?php